Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 ## Signal Architecture

-Central to mousetrap, as well as other GUI libraries like [GTK4](https://docs.gtk.org/gtk4/) and Qt, is **signal architecture**, or [**signal programming**](https://en.wikipedia.org/wiki/Signal_programming), which is a type of software architecture that triggers behavior using signals.
+Central to Mousetrap, as well as other GUI libraries like [GTK4](https://docs.gtk.org/gtk4/) and Qt, is **signal architecture**, or [**signal programming**](https://en.wikipedia.org/wiki/Signal_programming), which is a type of software architecture that triggers behavior using signals.

 A **signal**, in this context, has three components:
 + an **ID**, which uniquely identifies it.
 IDs may not be shared between signals